Be included....Be connected

 3,200 Chromebooks secure trust-wide roll out!

-In order to succeed in this ever-changing landscape, ELT believes that its pupils are going to have to learn new skills later in their life.
+In order to succeed in this ever-changing landscape, the ELT Partnership believes that its pupils are going to have to learn new skills later in their life.
 They’ll have to stay relevant to the world around them and therefore will probably have to reinvent themselves over and over again.
 This will mean that in addition to offering our pupils a broad curriculum and how to use tools that are useful now, we should help pupils know how to learn and understand new tools themselves – a skill that will endure.
 In order to do this, we will need to continue to create within them a love of learning.
 Pupils will need to want to learn independently in order to succeed in a job market which requires lifelong learning.

 To achieve this, we will need to make learning challenging, interesting, rewarding and fun for our pupils.
 In turn pupils will take more control of their own learning in their own time.
 There are many tools available to help us create this type of learning environment - 1:1 devices will be pivotal in enabling this journey.